-The idea of being Dokimoi Ergatai or ‘approved workers' for God speaks clearly to followers of Jesus, but the words themselves are difficult to pronounce and they do not communicate our mission of "collaboration", "partnership", and "applied research" to some of our off-campus partners.
-Although Dokimoi Ergatai is no longer an organization, it continues as the motivating principle for all that we do in the Collaboratory and the heart of our Christian discipleship.
+The idea of being Dokimoi Ergatai or ‘approved workers' for God speaks clearly to followers of Jesus, but the words themselves are difficult to pronounce and they do not communicate our mission of "collaboration," "partnership" and "applied research" to off-campus partners.
+Dokimoi Ergatai is our ethos, a phrase that expresses our desire to become God's approved workers.
+We have therefore made Dokimoi Ergatai the name of the Collaboratory newsletter, and the logo appears on Collaboratory marketing and publication materials to remind us that we belong to God.
+Although Dokimoi Ergatai is no longer an organization, it is at the heart of our Christian discipleship and continues as the motivating principle for all that we do in the Collaboratory.

 The Collaboratory is a Department within the School of Science, Engineering and Health and is amenable to the Dean of the School.
 We seek to offer a compelling mission and vision to motivate participation among educators.
 Through academic and professional engagement, we work to integrate our passions and abilities and provide sustainable solutions to problems in our own neighborhoods and around the world.